suptejas/turbocharge/README.md

 Official Website : www.turbocharge.dev

 A turbocharged way of installing all the packages you would ever want!
-Turbocharge automatically tests if the installed packages are working correctly for you!
+Turbocharge automatically tests if the installed packages are working correctly for you on MacOS, Linux And Windows!

 ### Avaliability